2023 Racial Justice Summit Speakers

 Panel 1: Take it to the Polls: Fighting Voter Suppression

-Marcia Johnson-Blanco is the Co-director of the Lawyers’ Committee’s Voting Rights Project.
-She manages the Project’s voter engagement programs and advocacy portfolios which include overseeing the work of Election Protection, the nation’s largest non-partisan voter protection coalition; promoting engagement in the census and the redistricting process; researching the history of discrimination in voting; advocating for the restoration of the full protections of the Voting Rights Act and promoting national and state-based electoral reform legislation that ensure access to the ballot; and advocating for the restoration of voting rights for those with felony convictions.
+Marcia Johnson is the Co-director of the Lawyers’ Committee’s Voting Rights Project.
+She manages the Project’s voter engagement programs and advocacy portfolios which include overseeing the work of Election Protection, the nation’s largest non-partisan voter protection coalition; promoting engagement in the census and the redistricting process; researching the history of discrimination in voting; advocating for the restoration of the full protections of the Voting Rights Act and promoting national and state-based electoral reform legislation that ensures access to the ballot; and advocating for the restoration of voting rights for those with felony convictions.

 Marcia also coordinates the Lawyer’s Committee’s international human rights initiatives including monitoring U.S. compliance with its treaty obligations under the Convention for the Elimination of Racial Discrimination and the International Covenant on Civil and Political Rights.